julez-dev/chatuino/README.md

 - Simple Twitch duplicate message bypass
 - Support for viewing twitch polls in your own channel
 - Special tabs like mentions and live notifications
+- Chat is moving too fast?
+Try the /localsubscribers and /uniqueonly chat modes

+Read more about Chatuinos features [here](doc/FEATURES.md)

 ## Installation